davidscholberg/irkbot/README.md

 $GOPATH/bin/irkbot
 ```

+Once Irkbot has connected, you can get a list of bot commands by typing `..help` in either a channel that Irkbot is in or a in a private message.

-Until modules are properly documented, information about Irkbot's current modules can be gathered by looking at the modules' source in the `lib/modules` directory.
+More information about Irkbot's current modules can be gathered by looking at the modules' source in the `lib/modules` directory.

 ### Module development